embellics-ai/app/ENHANCED_ANALYTICS_IMPLEMENTATION.md

 1. **`server/storage.ts`**
    - Added `getChatAnalyticsTimeSeries()` method to `DbStorage` class
-   - Added stub implementation to `MemStorage` class
+   - PostgreSQL implementation only (MemStorage removed from codebase)
    - ~180 lines of new aggregation logic

 2. **`server/routes.ts`**